tjlerias/wego-coding-exercise/README.md

     utilizing an SRID (Spatial Reference ID) of 4326, which corresponds to the World Geodetic System.
   - Used https://epsg.io/transform to double-check transformation of coordinate values.
 - Car park availability
-  - When initializing the application, along with saving car park details into the database, the car park availability information is simultaneously loaded into the database, provided that the car_park_availability table is empty at the time.
-This process also facilitates the creation of a relationship between the `car_park` and `car_park_availability` tables, streamlining the retrieval of nearby car parks and their corresponding availability details.
-  - Given that the car park availability is subject to change every minute, a lazy loading strategy has been implemented to update the data.
-This approach ensures that only the data requested by the user, as well as the data requiring updates based on a comparison between the external API’s timestamp and the `car_park_availability` record in the database, are refreshed.
-    This selective updating mechanism significantly reduces latency, ensuring a more efficient and responsive system.
+  - When initializing the application, a scheduled thread pool is run every minute to update the car park availability in the cache.
   - The external API provides a comprehensive response that encompasses the availability of all car parks, with updates occurring every minute.
-To optimize efficiency and minimize redundant calls to the external API, I have implemented caching for the processed response.
+To optimize efficiency and minimize redundant calls to the external API, I have implemented caching for the processed response and also storing stale cache which will be used in case of a cache miss.

 Considerations:
 - In terms of car park availability, I opted for a simplified approach by utilizing only the total number